luispedro/jug/docs/source/decrypt-example.rst

 which is ``waiting``: it cannot run until all the ``decrypt`` tasks have finished.

-Eventually, everyone will be finished and your results will be saved in directory ``jugdata`` in files with names such as ``jugdata/5/4/a1266debc307df7c741cb7b997004f`` The name is simply a hash of the task description (function and its arguments).
+Eventually, everything will be finished and your results will be saved in directory ``jugdata`` in files with names such as ``jugdata/5/4/a1266debc307df7c741cb7b997004f`` The name is simply a hash of the task description (function and its arguments).